redpony/cmu-mt-11731/hw2.md

     ./score -w weights.json < myfeatures.json > scores.txt
     ./evaluate < scores.txt

-The `evaluate` command scores the quality of your evaluation function relative to human judgements of translation quality and reports [Kendell's $\tau$](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient).
+The `evaluate` command scores the quality of your evaluation function relative to human judgements of translation quality and reports [Kendell's $\tau$](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient) (this is also the official evaluation metric for the shared task).

 ## The Challenge: Features for Evaluation